 Are Weeds Bad?

-No, weeds aren’t all that bad.
-Weeds are misunderstood plants – ones that have, to be fair, fallen somewhat out of favor.
-Weeds usually perform some vital ecological function, working to fix a wrong that, often, you were the one to have created.
+Weeds usually perform some vital ecological function, working to fix a wrong that, often, we were the ones who have created it.

 Weeds can prevent erosion, break up compacted soil, mine minerals, cover bare ground, or even fertile depleted soils.